mEyob/tagup-de-challenge/README.md

 1. [Next steps](README.md#Next-steps)

 ### Introduction
 Machines can be in one of three states.
-In a *normal* mode a machine operates as it should and measured data behaves in a predictable way with moderate noise.
+In a *normal* mode a machine operates as it should, and the measured data behaves in a predictable way with moderate noise.
 In the second, *faulty*, state the measured data behaves differently.
 Finally, in the *failed* state all measurements are close to zero

 The goal:
 - Get csv files containing sensor readings from Google Drive, filter out erroneous readings and map the data into a database